MischaU8/yumyum/unsorted/mirror-off-axis_rGEEvNZhesg.md

-yum yum Floyd here with a quick look at the freestyle option for the mirror tool and plasticity when you activate the mirror tool using the keyboard shortcut
+yum yum Floyd here with a quick look at the freestyle option for the mirror tool in Plasticity when you activate the mirror tool using the keyboard shortcut
 Altex the tools handles will be positioned at the origin while I think